yu0bab/vxsacademy-course-s-/06 - resizing-with-math.md

 When it's at a scale factor of 1 (meaning we didn't scale), the left eye's X is at 180, which is 200 - 180 = 20 pixels to the left.
 What happens when we change the scale factor?
 Well, so does this amount of pixels to the left.
-That means that the equation for the X position is 200-20*scaleFactor.
+That means that the equation for the X position is 200 - 20*scaleFactor (remember learning about PEMDAS?
+Parentheses, Exponents, Multiplying/Dividing, and Adding/Subtracting?
+So 20\*scaleFactor is caldulated first, then the subtraction part).
 And it's the same for the Y, so we have:
 ```js
 var scaleFactor = 2;